Business, Management, and Economics: A.A., A.S.

 Academic Planning takes the form of a course (commonly but not exclusively referred to as “Educational Planning”) wherein students develop a degree plan and rationale essay with their primary faculty advisor/mentor.

-In their degree programs and rationale essays, students must address the BM&E Area of Study general guidelines and then the concentration guidelines, the registered program guidelines, or the individualized concentration they develop in consultation with their primary mentor.
+In their degree programs and rationale essays, students must address the BM&E Area of Study general guidelines and then, as relevant to the degree, the concentration guidelines, the registered program guidelines, or the individualized concentration they develop in consultation with their primary mentor.

-Programs in Business, Management and Economics include the following seven foundations:
+Associate degree programs in Business, Management and Economics must include the following four foundations:

 - Communications Skills